...there was a school where every staff member actually knew every student really well?

 School Purpose and Expected School Wide Learning Results

-Upon graduation all NWP students are expected to have become highly proficient in all of the NWP Leadership Skills, pass the California High School Exit Exam (CAHSEE), and be well-prepared for participation in college, the workplace, and their community .
+Upon graduation all NWP students are expected to have become highly proficient in all of the NWP Leadership Skills, pass the California High School Exit Exam (CAHSEE), completed and be well-prepared for participation in college, the workplace, and their community .

 NWP Academic Performance Outcomes